codeph0enix/PhoenixShell/README.md

 `...` and `....` = cd up 2 or 3 levels
 # TMUX
-Currently very little here - I am using @gpakosz TMUX configuration.
+Currently I am using @gpakosz TMUX configuration.
 I plan to make some custom modifications and for now recommend pulling from his repo.

+The included bashrc file does auto launch tmux using my preferred layout, including a small htop pane.

 If you do pull from here use the following commands